TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

 Configuration GUI
   MBE70 - configuration file linked to the "mod options" button GUI on the mods list screen

+Testing tools
+  MBE75 - a tool to help you automate testing of your classes in-game.

 How to use this example project-
 A) You can browse directly in GitHub, or alternatively download it as a zip and browse it locally.